dilyshuynh3864/dilyshuynh3864/README.md

 ### My name is Dilys Huynh
 ============================

-Data Science and Analytics Student
+Information Technology Student
 ----------------------------------

-I'm a data analytics student who is passionate about exploring and analyzing data to extract valuable insights.
-My interests include data visualization, statistical modeling, and machine learning.
-I am constantly seeking to improve my skills and knowledge in these areas by undertaking new projects and learning from experienced professionals.
+I am an Information Technology student with a strong passion for data exploration and analysis.
+My interests span data visualization, statistical modeling, and machine learning, and I enjoy transforming complex data into meaningful insights that drive informed decisions.
+I’m constantly seeking to grow by taking on new projects, collaborating with others, and learning from experienced professionals in the field.

 *  You can contact me at [huynhthanhdung110518@gmail.com](mailto:huynhthanhdung110518@gmail.com)
-*  I'm learning Data Science and Analytics at Simmons University
+*  I'm learning Information Technology at RMIT Vietnam University

 <p align="left">
 <a href="https://www.python.org/" target="_blank" rel="noreferrer"><img src="https://raw.githubusercontent.com/danielcranney/readme-generator/main/public/icons/skills/python-colored.svg" width="36" height="36" alt="Python" /></a>